-Indicator(s) Possible Cause Corrective Action "FAIL TO CRANK" (221) message Reset and attempt to start: Insufficient battery voltage.
+Indicator(s) Possible Cause Corrective Action "FAIL TO CRANK" (221) message Reset and attempt to start: Start LED DS11 on the engine interface board turns on.
+Insufficient battery voltage.
 Check the following conditions: a.
 Batteries not charged. b.
 Battery connections loose or dirty. c.
 Insufficient battery charging voltage. d.
 Engine DC alternator could be bad.
-1a.
+Starter could be bad.
 Recharge or replace the battery.
 Specific gravity for a fully charged battery is approximately 1.260 at 80° F (27° C).
-1b.
 Clean and tighten or replace the battery cable connectors and cables at the battery and the set.
-1c.
 Adjust charge rate of battery charging circuit.
-1d.
 Replace engine DC alternator if normal battery charging voltage is not obtained.
-DS11 on the engine interface board turns on.
-2. Starter could be bad.
 Reset the control.
 Attempt to start, and test for B+ at the starter.
 If there is B+ at the starter, the starter could be bad.
 Test starter (see engine service manual).
 Replace the starter.
 NOTE: These two indications suggest that the PCC has received a start signal and has sent a start command to the start output (J4-2) on the engine 3.
 If there is no B+ at the starter, start solenoid K4 could be bad.
 3. Reset the control.
 Attempt to start, and test for B+ into and out of start solenoid contacts.
 If there is B+ in, but not out, check for B+ at the start solenoid coil.
 If there is B+ at the coil, check ground connection.
 If ground connection is good, the start solenoid is bad.
 Replace the start solenoid.
 If there is B+ into and out of the start solenoid contacts, check for an open between the start solenoid contacts and the starter.
 If there is no B+, go to the next step. interface board.
-If there is no B+ at the start solenoid coil (K4), the backup start disconnect contacts in the regulator output mod- ule (A37) could be open (indicating that A37 is bad).
+4. If there is no B+ at the start solenoid coil (K4), the backup start disconnect contacts in the regulator output module (A37) could be open (indicating that A37 is bad).
 4. Disconnect J7/P7 at the regulator output module.
 Test for continuity at A37 J7-5/J7-6.
 If there is no continuity, the regulator output module is bad.
 Replace A37.
-5. If there is continuity at A37 J7-5/J7-6, there may be an open between A37 and A31, an open between A37 and K4, or A31 may be bad.6.
-The mag pickup signal is not being sensed.
-5. If there is continuity at A37 J7-5/J7-6, reset the control, attempt to start, and check for B+ at A37 P7-5.
+5. If there is continuity at A37 J7-5/J7-6, there may be an open between A37 and A31, an open between A37 and K4, or A31 may be bad.
+6. The mag pickup signal is not being 5.
+If there is continuity at A37 J7-5/J7-6, reset the control, attempt to start, and check for B+ at A37 P7-5.
 If there is B+ at P7-5, there may be an open between start solenoid coil (K4) and A37.
 If there is no B+ at P7-5, check for B+ at J4-2 on the engine interface board (A31) while attempting to start.
 If there is B+ at A31 J4-2, check for an open between A37 and A31.
 If there is no B+ at A31 J4-2, (and DS11 is on) the engine interface board is bad.
-Replace A31.
-6. Refer to the mag pickup shutdown message (220). andby before connecting/disconnecting harness plugs.
+Replace A31. sensed.
+(220).